chenj30/NegativeTeam/README.md

 # NegativeTeam
-A game about why everyone focuses on the negative?
+A game about why everyone focuses on the negative.